AdrianGallyot/qld-car-sales/Data/DataCleansing.md

-Sales_data was prepared using a direct match between the raw vechicle data from Red
+Sales_data.csv was prepared using a direct match between the raw vechicle data from Redspot on the Make specific.
+This was done primarily to ensure a accurate match between data sets